salykova/salykova.github.io/_posts/2024-07-01-matmul-cpu.markdown

   }
 }
 ```
-These blocks with static shapes are then passed into the kernel, so that the rank-1 update inside the kernel can remain unchanged and can be optimized during compilation time.
+These blocks with static shapes are then passed into the kernel, so that the FMA instructions inside the kernel remain unchanged and can be optimized during the compilation.
+The code is available at [matmul_pack_mask.c](https://github.com/salykova/matmul.c/blob/main/tutorial/matmul_pack_mask.c)
 ```c
 void matmul_pack_mask(float* A, float* B, float* C, float* blockA_packed,
                         float* blockB_packed, const int M, const int N,